-Your academic achievements are important but we want your time at NKS to be about more than a good set of grades.
+Your academic achievement are important but nowadays it is not enough to just have a good set of grades.
 Therefore, we offer much more than just the taught curriculum.
 We do this by offering a wide range of extracurricular activities and societies.
 Some of these include: